-My friend Cara posts a photo of a leopard print skirt on Facebook and asks, “Should I buy it?
+While scrolling on Facebook one day, I see that my friend Cara posted a photo of a leopard print skirt and inquires, “Should I buy it?
 Or is it too much?”

-More than a dozen female friends quickly weigh in.
-A consensus emerges: Yes, she should buy it—but only because the colors are muted.
-Were it flashy or wild, everyone agrees, it wouldn’t be “age-appropriate.”
+A squad of female friends quickly weigh in.
+A consensus emerges: Yes, she should go right ahead and buy it—but only because the colors are muted.
+Were it bright or wild, everyone agrees, it wouldn’t be “age-appropriate.”

 We’re meant to become increasingly undetectable, fading away in boxy blazers and loose slacks in conservative beige and grey.

 This bothers me.
-We “older women”—which, according to the media, means anyone over 40—are, among other things, sternly advised to cut our hair short because long locks that can be sexily tossed are perceived as too youthful.
-We’re instructed to wear shapeless cardigans and tummy-controlling jeans.
+A lot.
+We “older women”—which, according to the media, means anyone over 40—are, among other things, told in no uncertain terms to cut our hair short because long locks that can be sexily tossed are perceived as too youthful.
+We’re instructed to wear boxy cardigans and tummy-controlling jeans.

 We must never show cleavage that might be—heaven forbid!—wrinkled.
-We’re meant to become increasingly undetectable, fading away in boxy blazers and loose slacks in conservative beige and grey.
+We’re meant to become increasingly invisible, fading away in shapeless blazers and loose slacks in conservative neutral tones.
 Splashy animal prints are unacceptable; they reek of a sexuality deemed past its prime.

 Rocking the Cat Prints